hexatomic/hexatomic/docs/dev/src/development/architecture/README.md

 Hexatomic contains several features.
-Most of them come from the Eclipse RCP platform, but one of them also contains a Java Runtime Environment (JRE) that is shipped together with Hexatomic, so that users don't have to download and install a JRE to be able to run Hexatomic.
+Most of them come from the Eclipse RCP platform, but one of them also contains a Java Runtime Environment (JRE) that is shipped together with Hexatomic, so that users don't have to download and install a JRE to be able to run Hexatomic (*JustJ OpenJDK Feature* in the figure below).

-Finally, the Hexatomic product also contains the Hexatomic core feature, which contains all the parts that make Hexatomic software for linguistic research.
+Finally, the Hexatomic product also contains the **Hexatomic core feature**, which contains all the parts that make Hexatomic software for linguistic research.
 The core feature is [described further below](#the-hexatomic-core-feature).